thomasWeise/docker-texlive/README.md

 We also provide some utility scripts for working with `PDF`, `PS`, and `EPS` files.

 - `eps2pdf.sh <document>` convert the `EPS` file `<document>` to `PDF`
-- `filterPdf.sh <document>` transform a document (either in [PostScript](https://en.wikipedia.org/wiki/PostScript)/`PS`, `EPS`, or `PDF` format) to `PDF` and include as many of the fonts used inside the document into the final `PDF`.
+- `filterPdf.sh <document>` transform a document (either in [PostScript](http://en.wikipedia.org/wiki/PostScript)/`PS`, `EPS`, or `PDF` format) to `PDF` and include as many of the fonts used inside the document into the final `PDF`.
 This allows to produce a `PDF` from a `.ps` file `<document>` which should display correctly on as many computers as possible.
-- `filterPdfExact.sh <document>` does the same as `filderPdf.sh`, except that it does not re-encode the included images.
 - `sudo` is a pseudo-`sudo` command: Inside a Docker container, we don't need `sudo`.
 However, if you have a script or something that calls plain `sudo` (without additional arguments) just with a to-be-sudoed command, this script will emulate a `sudo`.
 By doing nothing.
 - `downscalePdf.sh <document> {resolution}` makes a pdf document smaller by downscaling all included images (to the specified resolution).
 - `findNonASCIIChars.sh <document>` finds non-ASCII characters in a document.
 In `.tex` documents, such characters may pose problems.

 ## 4. License

-This image is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007, which you can find in file [LICENSE.md](https://github.com/thomasWeise/docker-texlive/blob/master/LICENSE.md).
+This image is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007, which you can find in file [LICENSE.md](http://github.com/thomasWeise/docker-texlive/blob/master/LICENSE.md).
 The license applies to the way the image is built, while the software components inside the image are under the respective licenses chosen by their respective copyright holders.

 ## 5. Contact